Vassterak/ConsoleGame-Snake/README.md

 # ConsoleGame-Snake
-Classical simple game that everyone knows
+Classical simple game that everyone knows.
+Simple test game, the code is no way near the perfect :D